This feature lets you manage consents to keep your lists GDPR compliant.

 How to change default data protection settings

-In your Audience contacts database, each contact has a contact detail card.
+In your contacts database (Contacts > My Contacts), each contact has a contact detail card.
 You can enter it by clicking the contact's name.
 On the card, in the top left corner, you will find GDPR settings.

 The first one tells Prowly if the contact falls under GDPR legal regulations.
 The second one indicates if you have consent for processing the personal data of this contact.
 Of course, in order to distribute a pitch compliant with GDPR regulations, you need to check that you have consent from journalists by turning on the second switch.